+See Geneva Plan of Action Para 24 on C9 Media and principles

 3. Targets

 Target: All media and new media based on Internet and other digital platforms will play a more valuable role in advancing rights-based and sustainable development.